-Mobile-First UX Design Is No Longer a Trend, It Is Critical in 2019!
+Mobile-First UX Design Is No Longer a Trend, It Is Critical!

 Even within an umbrella category like “mobile-first UX design” there are differences between designing a mobile app and a mobile-first website.
 When users download an app, they don’t just want the mobile version of the website.
 They want a unique experience that justifies the time they spent downloading the app.